isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 ## Outstanding Sportsgirl Award

-The Outstanding Sportsgirl Award is presented to a Colours recipient who has performed consistently and exceptionally in national and international sports competitions.
+The MGS Outstanding Sports Girl Award is presented to a Colours recipient with a track record of exceptional performance in national and international sports competitions.

+She is an exemplary sports girl who displays good character befitting of school values and the school motto, To Master, To&nbsp;Grow,&nbsp;To&nbsp;Serve.

 ## Wee Kim Wee Award